build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 ![Visual Studio displaying the results of of a deployment with the new Publish to AWS exerience for the server part of a hosted Blazor WebAssembly application](./images/blazorwasm-hosted-solution-deployed.jpg)

-## What to know about Blazor WebAssembly app consuming AWS services?
+## What to know about Blazor WebAssembly app consuming AWS services

-You can find getting started content to help you with your first steps with Blazor WebAssembly on AWS like this [post](https://aws.amazon.com/blogs/developer/run-blazor-based-net-web-applications-on-aws-serverless/) and this [one about Blazor WebAssembly and Amplify](https://aws.amazon.com/blogs/devops/deploy-net-blazor-webassembly-application-to-aws-amplify/).
-But the most important information relies in what they miss: the limitations you will likely encounter.
-Let me light up your lantern here.
+You can find content to help with your first steps with Blazor WebAssembly on AWS like this [post](https://aws.amazon.com/blogs/developer/run-blazor-based-net-web-applications-on-aws-serverless/) and this [one about Blazor WebAssembly and Amplify](https://aws.amazon.com/blogs/devops/deploy-net-blazor-webassembly-application-to-aws-amplify/).
+But the most important information lies in what they miss: the limitations you will likely encounter.
+Let's dive in.

 ### Blazor WebAssembly authentication and authorization with Amazon Cognito

-Blazor WebAssembly default authentication and authorization mechanism is built on top of OpenID Connect protocol.
-It is a nowadays a kind of standard choice for SPAs.
+Blazor WebAssembly's default authentication and authorization mechanism is built on top of OpenID Connect protocol.
+It is nowadays a standard choice for SPAs.

-When you work with AWS and you want to implement scenarios where you want to grant permissions to your end users to interact with some of your AWS services, using [Amazon Cognito](https://aws.amazon.com/cognito/) is the most straightforward option.
+When you work with AWS and you want to implement scenarios and grant permissions to your end users to interact with some of your AWS services, using [Amazon Cognito](https://aws.amazon.com/cognito/) is the most straightforward option.
 Amazon Cognito is a fully managed identity service that manages user identities, federation with external SAML and OpenID Connect identity providers and user permissions to access AWS services.
 While Amazon Cognito implements itself parts of the OpenID Connect protocol, it is not a fully OpenID Connect compliant provider.

 Thus, if you use Amazon Cognito as you OpenID Connect provider for your Blazor WebAssembly application, you will experience time-out when sign-in because it doesn’t support the prompt=none parameter.
 You may want to build your custom version of the AuthenticationService.js file as mentioned [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/additional-scenarios?view=aspnetcore-6.0#build-a-custom-version-of-the-authenticationmsal-javascript-library), but I don’t recommend this workaround.
 You will find yourself maintaining your own fork of this library which is highly sensitive since it is related to identity.

 ### AWS service APIs call from Blazor WebAssembly, why it is not supported

-Another limitation comes from the [non-support of the System.Security.Cryptography APIs on Blazor WebAssembly since .NET 5](https://docs.microsoft.com/en-us/dotnet/core/compatibility/cryptography/5.0/cryptography-apis-not-supported-on-blazor-webassembly).
+Another limitation comes from the [lack of support for the System.Security.Cryptography APIs on Blazor WebAssembly since .NET 5](https://docs.microsoft.com/en-us/dotnet/core/compatibility/cryptography/5.0/cryptography-apis-not-supported-on-blazor-webassembly).
 To make an API call to AWS services, you need to sign your request with the AWS Sigv4 algorithm.
 The AWS SDK for .NET relies on the System.Security.Cryptography APIs.
-So, you can’t use the AWS SDK for .NET to make API call to AWS services.
+So you can’t use the AWS SDK for .NET to make API call to AWS services.

 ### Backend For Frontend pattern is your Best Friend Forever